 Even if an MOU is an enforceable contract, MOUs rarely include the level of detail required to resolve misunderstandings when they arise.
 For this reason, we advise our clients to enter into contracts that fully document their expectations.
 A bare-bones agreement may feel less intimidating but it leaves quite a bit to argue about if a party’s expectation is not fulfilled.
 When considering whether to rely on MOUs versus contracts, a better practice is to create a non-binding MOU to memorialize the key terms of the deal for larger, more complex transactions.
 The parties can then rely on the MOU as a basis to move forward with the negotiation of a more complete agreement.

 To flesh out the terms of a contract consider the parties’ intentions with respect to the following:

 - Parties to the Contract.
 Who needs to be included?
-Is it a traditional two party contract or do additional parties need to obligated?
+Is it a traditional two-party contract or do additional parties need to be obligated?

 - Term.
 How long will the contract last?
 Should the term be based on the passage of time or the occurrence of a specific event or milestone?
 Will it renew automatically unless notice to terminate is provided?